Superman: Ultimate Flight

 Superman: Ultimate Flight is the name of three flying roller coasters currently operating at three Six Flags amusement parks in the United States, those being Six Flags Over Georgia, Six Flags Great Adventure and Six Flags Great America.
 Each of these steel coasters were designed and built by Swiss manufacturer Bolliger & Mabillard and opened in 2002 and 2003.
-Since 2003, Six Flags has installed Superman: Ultimate Flight in three of their parks.
 Themed to the popular comic book character, Superman: Ultimate Flight simulates flying by positioning its passengers parallel to the track, supported by harnesses and facing the ground through most of the ride.
 In the station, riders board the train sitting down.
 After the train is locked and checked, the trains are raised into the flying position.
-After the ride, the seats are lowered back into the sitting position for the next round of riders.
+After the ride, the seats are lowered back into the sitting position.

 History

 The first flying roller coaster, in which passengers ride parallel with the track, was launched in 1997 at Granada Studios Tour as Skytrak Total.
 Shortly after, Bolliger & Mabillard began designing their own flying roller coaster.
 In January 2002, both Alton Towers in the United Kingdom and Six Flags Over Georgia in the United States announced their intentions to build Bolliger & Mabillard "Flying Coasters".
 On March 16, 2002, Alton Towers opened the first installation, Air.
 Less than a month later, Superman: Ultimate Flight opened at Six Flags Over Georgia in Austell, Georgia.

 Six Flags ordered two more versions of the attraction for the 2003 season for Six Flags Great Adventure in Jackson Township, New Jersey and Six Flags Great America in Gurnee, Illinois.
 Six Flags Great Adventure's version of the ride officially opened to the public on April 17, 2003.
 In preparation for the ride's installation at Six Flags Great America, the park removed Shockwave, an Arrow Dynamics roller coaster that was located on part of the park's parking lot.
 Grading works also had to take place to convert the parking lot into something more suitable for Superman: Ultimate Flight.
 The ride at Six Flags Great America opened on May 3, 2003.

 In 2006, a clone of the Superman: Ultimate Flight installations opened as Crystal Wing at the Happy Valley amusement park in Beijing, China.

 In 2019, the Great Adventure installation's rails were repainted red.